-Career assessments and inventories assist individuals in discovering and understanding their interests, skills, abilities, and personalities and in clarifying their career goals.
-The assessments are useful tools to help you gain self-knowledge and explore occupations and majors.
-Lists of occupations are based on statistics and are only examples of careers that may be a good fit.
-The occupations are not recommendations.
+Career assessments assist you in discovering and understanding your interests, skills, values, and personalities and in clarifying your career goals.
+These assessments are useful tools to help you gain self-knowledge and explore occupations and majors.

 The Career Center uses the following assessments: